 Many feel that restaurant ownership is still attainable, so we’ve compiled a checklist to help you get started.
 The sector is fast-paced and ruthless, with the business environment resembling a vicious game of “survival of the fittest” in which only the strongest can escape bankruptcy.

-The opening of a restaurant requires time, money, and substantial industry expertise.
+Opening a restaurant requires time, money, and substantial industry expertise.
 If you’re reading this piece, you’re likely seeking confirmation, which is where we come in to continue reading to learn the procedures you must follow while starting a restaurant.

 How to Start a New Restaurant